A Simple and Effective Reinforcement Learning Method for Text-to-Image Diffusion Fine-tuning: Introduction

 This raises a fundamental question about the \textbf{efficiency-effectiveness} trade-off in \ac{RL}-based diffusion fine-tuning.
-In this work, first we systematically explore this trade-off between \textit{efficiency} -- a lower computational cost, and reduced implementation complexity (i.e., fewer hyper-parameters) -- and \textit{effectiveness} -- stable training, and final performance.
-We compare a simple REINFORCE approach with the standard \ac{PPO} framework, demonstrating that while REINFORCE greatly reduces computational complexity, it comes at the cost of reduced performance.
+In this work, we systematically explore the trade-off between sample efficiency, defined as requiring fewer training prompts to achieve good performance, and effectiveness, measured by stable training and final reward.
+We compare a simple REINFORCE approach with the standard \ac{PPO} framework, demonstrating that while REINFORCE greatly reduces implementation complexity, it comes at the cost of reduced performance and sample complexity.

-Motivated by this finding, we propose a novel \ac{RL} for diffusion fine-tuning method, \ac{LOOP}, which combines the best of the both worlds.
-To reduce the variance during policy optimization, \ac{LOOP} leverages multiple actions (diffusion trajectories) and a (REINFORCE) baseline correction term per input prompt.
-To maintain the stability and robustness of \ac{PPO}, \ac{LOOP} leverages clipping and importance sampling.
+Motivated by this finding, we propose a novel \ac{RL} method for diffusion fine-tuning, \ac{LOOP}, which combines the best of both worlds.
+To reduce the variance during policy optimization, \ac{LOOP} uses multiple actions (diffusion trajectories) and a REINFORCE-style baseline correction term per input prompt.
+To maintain the stability, robustness, and sample complexity of \ac{PPO}, \ac{LOOP} uses clipping and importance sampling.

+We clarify an important distinction regarding the notion of efficiency in this work.
+When discussing the efficiency-effectiveness trade-off, we primarily refer to sample efficiency, defined as an algorithm's ability to achieve better performance with the same number of input prompts during training. \ac{LOOP} exhibits superior sample efficiency compared to \ac{PPO}.
+We emphasize this notion because it directly translates into better performance for a fixed training dataset size, which is often the dominant constraint in practice when optimizing diffusion models with computationally expensive reward models.
+For a fixed number of training prompts, \ac{LOOP} attains higher reward values by sampling multiple trajectories per prompt and employing a leave-one-out baseline correction term.

+However, we note that while \ac{LOOP} demonstrates superior sample efficiency by requiring fewer training prompts to achieve a given performance level, it requires $K$ diffusion sampling passes per prompt, leading to an extra $O(K)$ computational overhead relative to \ac{PPO}.
+Future work could explore adaptive sampling strategies, asynchronous generation pipelines~\citep{han2025asyncflow}, or distributed trajectory sampling~\citep{bartoldson2025trajectory} to mitigate this computational cost while preserving sample efficiency gains.
+We report the total GPU runtime and memory usage in Appendix~\ref{app:runtime}.
+We leave the study and improvement of the computational efficiency of \ac{LOOP} as part of future work.